PyPSA/powerplantmatching/README.md

 ![Modular package structure](https://user-images.githubusercontent.com/19226431/31513014-2feef76e-af8d-11e7-9b4d-f1be929e2dba.png)

-## Combining Data From Different Sources - Horizontal Matching
+## How it works

-Whereas single databases as the CARMA or the GEO database provide non standardized and incomplete information, the datasets can complement each other and improve their reliability.
-The merged dataset combines five different databases (see below) by only keeping powerplants which appear in more than one source.
+Whereas single databases as the CARMA, GEO or the OPSD database provide non standardized and incomplete information, the datasets can complement each other and improve their reliability.
+In a first step, powerplantmatching converts all powerplant dataset into a standardized format with a defined set of columns and values.
+The second part consists of aggregating power plant blocks together into units.
+Since some of the datasources provide their powerplant records on unit level, without detailed information about lower-level blocks, comparing with other sources is only possible on unit level.
+In the third and name-giving step the tool combines (or matches)different, standardized and aggregated input sources keeping only powerplants units which appear in more than one source.
+The matched data afterwards is complemented by data entries of reliable sources which have not matched.

-The matching process heavily relies on [DUKE](https://github.com/larsga/Duke), a java application specialized for deduplicating and linking data.
+The aggregation and matching process heavily relies on [DUKE](https://github.com/larsga/Duke), a java application specialized for deduplicating and linking data.
 It provides many built-in comparators such as numerical, string or geoposition comparators.
 The